JiawangBian/sc_depth_pl/README.md

 [**[Models]**](https://1drv.ms/u/s!AiV6XqkxJHE2mULfSmi4yy-_JHSm?e=s97YRM)
 You need uncompress and put it into "ckpts" folder.
 Then you can run "scripts/run_test.sh" or "scripts/run_inference.sh" with the pretrained model.

-For v1, we provide models trained on KITTI.
+For v1, we provide models trained on KITTI and DDAD.

 For v2, we provide models trained on NYUv2.